rithik-b/PlaylistManager/README.md

 # PlaylistManager
-This plugin allows for ingame management of playlists as well as the ability to download missing songs, just like the pre-1.6.0 days :)
+This plugin allows for viewing and ingame management of playlists as well as the ability to download missing songs, just like the pre-1.6.0 days :)
-A video demo of the mod: https://twitter.com/PixelB00m/status/1343389515004715008
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Hey guys I&#39;ve been working on a little something <a href="https://t.co/uyeMZ7J28l">pic.twitter.com/uyeMZ7J28l</a></p>&mdash; PixelBoom (@PixelB00m) <a href="https://twitter.com/PixelB00m/status/1343389515004715008?ref_src=twsrc%5Etfw">December 28, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Features
+- View playlists ingame (R.I.P.
+PlaylistLoaderLite)
+- Refresh playlists and custom songs
 - Create playlists
 - Add custom songs and OST songs to playlists
 - Remove songs from playlists
-- Delete playlists (coming soon)
+- Delete playlists
-- Download missing songs from BeatSaver (coming soon)
+- Download missing songs in playlists

-## Download (BETA)
+## Download
-Download the latest version of the mod (v0.0.5) [here](https://github.com/rithik-b/PlaylistManager/releases/tag/0.0.5 "here") To install, simply move the plugin dll to the Plugins folder of your Beat Saber install BSML and SongCore are required for this mod, so please download the latest version from ModAssistant The Beta release comes with a beta version of v1.3.0 for PlaylistLoaderLite which is **required** for this mod.
-This version may be incompatible with other mods that depend on PlaylistLoaderLite so please download this mod at your own discretion.
+Download the latest version of the mod (v0.1.0) [here](https://github.com/rithik-b/PlaylistManager/releases/tag/0.1.0 "here") To install, move the 2 folders (Libs and Plugins) to your Beat Saber folder BSML, SongCore, BeatSaverSharp and SiraUtil are required for this mod, so please download the latest version from ModAssistant
+[BeatSaberPlaylistsLib](https://github.com/Zingabopp/BeatSaberPlaylistsLib) is also required and will be coming to ModAssistant, however the current release comes with this Library.

 ## Issues and Support
-Since this is a beta, I haven't completed all features yet (look at the features section).
-If you have any suggestions for this mod that aren't already mentioned, you can contact me on Discord: PixelBoom#0001.
-I also won't be able to provide support for now since this is a beta, if you encounter any issues file an Issue on GitHub and I'll fix it as soon as I can.
-But this mod is not complete and I haven't submitted it to beatmods or the BSMG discord for that reason so don't expect it to work flawlessly.
+If you encounter any issues with this mod, PM me on Discord PixelBoom#0001 or file an Issue on GitHub and I'll fix it as soon as I can For support with the mod, DM me or @ me on the #pc-mod-support channel on the BSMG discord

 ## Contribution
 If you're a developer and would like to contribute to this mod, your contributions are welcome!
 Just submit a PR and I will take a look at it.

+## Special Thanks
+Huge thanks for both Auros and Zingabopp for their co-operation as well as their contribution to this mod.
+Auros helped me do a full plugin rewrite with Zenject, allowing for a more optimized mod and Zingabopp created the BeatSaberPlaylistsLib library, which is what I depend on with this mod.